CS-546-Project/CS-546-Web-Programming-Project/README.md

 ### Prerequisites

-You need to have Node js and Mongodb on your local machine.
+You need to have Node js and Mongodb installed on your local machine.

 ### Installing

-Once the project is downloaded you have to delete the node modules folder Then install all the dependencies mentioned in the package.json
+Once the project is downloaded you have to delete the node modules folder Then install all the dependencies mentioned in the package.json on the terminal
     "bcrypt": "^1.0.2",
     "body-parser": "^1.17.2",
     "connect-ensure-login": "^0.1.1",